This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

 A transaction that meets defined warranty criteria and that might be included on a warranty claim, for example, labor use or material use on a work order to repair an asset that is under warranty.

-A list of metrics that each user has chosen to monitor closely.
+- A list of metrics that each user has chosen to monitor closely.
 If notification is enabled in Metric Studio, the user will receive email notification of changes to these metrics.
-Users can also choose to display their watch list as a portlet within Cognos Connection.
+Users can also choose to display their watch list as a portlet within the Cognos Analytics portal.

 A user-defined condition that determines whether a report is delivered to the user.
 When the rule is run, the output is evaluated and, if it satisfies the condition or rule, the report is delivered by email or news item.
 Watch rules limit report delivery to those reports containing data of significance to the user.